 It sounds like you’ve already done some good research and some important points have been covered.
 I wouldn’t actually agree with some things, though.
 Pixel inversion only becomes problematic in very specific circumstances and I haven’t come across a modern monitor where this would be significant enough to cause eyestrain.
 There also isn’t any correlation between panel type and inversion severity/likelihood – I’ve seen a pretty even spread of decent vs. poor performance on monitors here over the past few years.

 One area that IPS panels are certainly stronger for, though, is presenting colours accurately and consistently.
 I wouldn’t say that this makes a scrap of difference to eyestrain on the surface, but there is something which many monitors use called ‘dithering’ to consider.
 It’s effect can be similar to pixel inversion problems but more generally more widespread and noticeable.
 Many modern monitors, especially cheaper ones, use something people refer to as ‘FRC’ (Frame Rate Control) to simulate a greater number of colours than the display can actually produce.
 This is explained nicely on Lagom which you’ve already visited.
-Most modern monitors, including all TN panels and most cheaper IPS use ‘6 bit+ FRC’ (i.e. use dithering).
-Most modern VA panels are true 8-bit and use no dithering.
-Expensive IPS models tend to be 8-bit with no dithering or 8-bit with extra dithering to make up to 10-bit (with extra fancy processing on top sometimes).
+Many modern Full HD monitors use ‘6 bit+ FRC’ (i.e. use dithering).
+Most higher resolution models and modern VA panels are true 8-bit and use no dithering.
+Higher resolution models (WQHD+) tend to be 8-bit with no dithering or 8-bit with extra dithering to make up to 10-bit (with extra fancy processing on top sometimes).
 I wouldn’t get too bogged down in dithering though.
 I only mentioned it because IPS panels that use it seem to use much finer and less noticeable dithering (if at all) than TN, which is a plus.
-VA panels are relatively cheap and don’t tend to use any dithering which is a plus.
+Full HD VA panels are relatively cheap and don’t tend to use any dithering which is a plus.

 Pixel pitch is certainly important and a larger pixel pitch can reduce eyestrain.
 I would refute the ‘try not to go over 0.29’ right off the bat, though.
 27″ monitors with a 1920 x 1080 resolution are increasingly common and do not make everything uncomfortably large nor would most people strain to see anything.
 Some people are sort of ‘Full HD o-phobic’, usually without any actual experience of monitors that are this size and pixel pitch.
 The 2560 x 1440 resolution can definitely bring benefits to the desktop but reducing eyestrain isn’t one of them.